arildfroslie/Rick-and-Morty-swift-app/README.md

 # Rick-and-Morty-swift-app
-in progress
+in progress.
-probably horrible folder structures here and there, but finally figures out some basic fetching an dpopulation
+probably horrible folder structures here and there, but finally figured out some basic fetching and population